 - CPU: Specify the maximum amount of CPU cores. (max value: 512)

 - RAM: Specify the maximum amount of memory in GB.
 It would be good practice to set memory twice as large as the maximum value of GPU memory. (max value: 1024)

 - GPU: Specify the maximum amount of physical GPUs.
 If fractional GPU is enabled by the server, this setting has no effect. (max value: 64)

 - fGPU: Fractional GPU (fGPU) is literally split a single GPU to multiple partitions in order to use GPU efficiently.
 Notice that the minimum amount of fGPU required is differed by each image.
 If fractional GPU is not enabled by the server, this settings has no effect. (max value: 256)

 - Container Per Session: The maximum number of containers per session.
-Currently, this value has no effect since the server only allows one container per compute session. (max value: 100)
+To make a user to create a cluster session, this value should be greater than 1. (max value: 100)